microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/workbook-tablerowoperationresult.md

 ---
 title: "workbook: tableRowOperationResult"
-description: "Async operation result for addTableRow operation"
+description: "Part of an asynchronous create tableRow request."
 author: "lumine2008"
 localization_priority: Normal
 ms.prod: "excel"
 doc_type: apiPageType
 ---

-# Get tableRowOperationResult
+# workbook: tableRowOperationResult
 Namespace: microsoft.graph

-Meaningless if this url is called independently.
-This request is part of async create tableRow request.
+Part of an asynchronous create tableRow request.

-To issue an async create tableRow request, briefly you need the following 2 steps:
+An asynchronous create tableRow request involves the following steps:
-1. Issue an async [Create tableRow](./table-post-rows.md) request, follow the documentation and you may get an url to [workbookOperation](../resources/workbookoperation.md).
+1. Issue an async [Create tableRow](./table-post-rows.md) request and get a [workbookOperation](../resources/workbookoperation.md) URL.
-2. Issue the [Get workbookOperation](./workbookoperation-get.md) request, and after you get a `succeeded` **operationStatus** result, focus on the "resourceLocation" part of the response, this is the request url for this request.
-You cannot get this url other than going through these steps, currently.
+2. Issue the [Get workbookOperation](./workbookoperation-get.md) request, and after you get a `succeeded` **operationStatus** result, get the request URL from the **resourceLocation** part of the response.
+This is the URL for this request.
+This is the only way to get this URL.
-3. Issue the url, the response of this request is [workbookTableRow](../resources/tablerow.md)
+3. Issue the URL.
+The response to this request contains a [workbookTableRow](../resources/tablerow.md).

+This function does not do anything if called independently.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).